ronaldtang1/Mobile-Web-Development/a1/README.md

 * Git commands w/short descriptions
 * Bitbucket repo links

-> This is a blockquote.
->
-> This is the second paragraph in the blockquote.
->
 > #### Git commands w/short descriptions:

 1. git init - initializes a new repository